liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-architecture-screens.markdown

 - *MyScreenletDefaultView*: The class that renders the UI of the screenlet by using the screenlet's associated layout `myscreenlet_default.xml`.
-In the diagram this class belongs to the Default view set.
+In the diagram, this class belongs to the Default view set.
 The view object and the layout file communicate using standard mechanisms like `findViewById` and listeners.
 When a user action occurs in the UI, it's received by the specified listener (for example, `OnClickListener`) and then passed to the screenlet object using the `performUserAction()` method.

-- *myscreenlet_default.xml*: The layout file with the definitions of the components used to render the screenlet's view.
-Typically, the XML appears as
+- *myscreenlet_default.xml*: The layout file containing the component definitions used to render the screenlet's view.
+The XML typically appears as
   follows:

         <?xml version="1.0" encoding="utf-8"?>